 Massachusetts Office of Coastal Zone Management

 Wells, Christopher D.; Pappal, Adrienne L.; Cao, Yuangyu; Carlton, James T.; Currimjee, Zara; Dijkstra, Jennifer A.; Edquist, Sara K.; Gittenberger, Arriaan; Goodnight, Seth; Grady, Sara P.; Harris, Larry G.; Harris, Leslie H.; Green, Lindsay A.; Hobbs, Niels-Viggo; Lambert, Gretchen; Pederson, Judith; Ros, Macarena; Smith, Jan P.; Stefaniak, Lauren; and Stevens, Alexandra, "Report on the 2013 Rapid Assessment Survey of Marine Species at New England Bays and Harbors" (2014).
-PREP Publications.
+PREP Reports & Publications.
 39.